-However:497
+However:552

-- The Water Corporation classifies around for the 'enhanced service' Financial Impact Statement projects as non-level of service projects, and around for the 'quality and standards' Financial Impact Statement projects as non-level of service projects. - The Water Corporation classifies around and the frequlatory' Operating Implementation Business Case initiatives as non-level of service projects, around and the service projects, and and the service projects, and the service projects, and the service projects, and the service projects.
+- The Water Corporation classifies around [cic starts] [cic ends] of the 'enhanced service' Financial Impact Statement projects as non-level of service projects, and around [cic starts] [cic ends] of the 'quality and standards' Financial Impact Statement projects as non-level of service projects. - The Water Corporation classifies around [cic starts] [cic ends] of the 'regulatory' Operating Implementation Business Case initiatives as non-level of service projects, around [cic starts] [cic ends] of the 'non-standard business' Operating Implementation Business Case initiatives as non-level of service projects, and [cic starts] [cic starts] 'other' Operating Implementation Business Case initiatives as non-level of service projects.

-This suggests that a large proportion of the above projects and initiatives are included in the non-level of service category in the Water Corporation's Economic Efficiency Model - non- level of service operating expenditure is subject to the efficiency target in that model.
+This suggests that a large proportion of the above projects and initiatives are included in the non-level of service category in the Water Corporation's Economic Efficiency Model - non-level of service operating expenditure is subject to the efficiency target in that model.

-In light of these observations, the ERA is at this stage recommending that:
+In light of these observations, in the ERA recommends that:

-- forecast Financial Impact Statement operating expenditure categorised by the Water Corporation as relating to enhanced service levels and quality and standards; and - forecast Operating Implementation Business Case operating expenditure categorised by the Water Corporation as non-standard business and other circumstances, be recovered via the ERA's escalation of base operating expenditure.
-As noted, forecast Operating Implementation Business Case operating expenditure driven by regulatory circumstances is passed directly through to the revenue requirement.
+- forecast Financial Impact Statement operating expenditure categorised by the Water Corporation as relating to enhanced service levels and quality and standards; and - forecast Operating Implementation Business Case operating expenditure categorised by the Water Corporation as non-standard business and other circumstances, - be recovered via the ERA's escalation of base operating expenditure.

+As noted, forecast Operating Implementation Business Case operating expenditure driven by regulatory circumstances should be passed directly through to the revenue requirement.